 4. The Open House (2018)

-Starring Dylan Minnette from ‘13 Reasons Why‘, this movie tells the story of a young boy, Logan, who moves into a new house with his mother after the death of his father in a car accident.
-But strange things start happening inside the house which initially seems exciting to them.
-But soon, everything starts to amplify and the presence in the home makes them question their own sanity.
-The movie wasn’t really received well by most people who watched it and is surely not among the best on this list.
+Starring Dylan Minnette from ‘13 Reasons Why‘ and the rock band ‘Wallows,’ this movie tells the story of a young boy, Logan, who moves into a new house with his mother after the death of his father in a car accident.
+But strange things start happening inside the house, which initially seems exciting to them.
+But soon, everything starts to amplify, and the presence in the home makes them question their sanity.
+The movie wasn’t received well by most people who watched it and is surely not among the best on this list.
 But it still has a decent cast and can be watched once if you’re just looking for something to fill in your time.
+You can watch it here.

 Read More: Best Suspense Movies on Netflix